-A block of rooms will be reserved for YRARF 2020 - info to come.
-The special room rate will be available until October 7th or until the group block is sold-out, whichever comes first.
+A block of rooms is reserved for YRARF 2020.
+The special room rate will be available until October 14th or until the group block is sold-out, whichever comes first.

 Booking your reservation is simple.
 To begin the process, click on the HOTEL image to take you to Hampton's page.

 There are other hotels in Jennings and Lake Arthur, as well as RV Parks and campgrounds.

 Late October and early November are generally warm and mild (55-75 o F), and relatively dry.
 However, always be prepared, because more extreme conditions are always possible - very hot and muggy or very windy and cold!
 To link to current local weather click on combine.